mity/md4c/README.md

 AST, there is very high chance that using MD4C will be faster and much less memory-hungry.

-Also surprisingly many Markdown implementations are implemented in a naive way.
+Last but not least, some Markdown parsers are implemented in a naive way.
 When fed with a [smartly crafted input patterns](test/pathological_tests.py), they may exhibit quadratic (or even worse) parsing times.
 What MD4C can still parse in a fraction of second may turn into long minutes or possibly hours with them.
 Hence, when such a naive parser is used to process an input from an untrusted source, the possibility of denial-of-service attacks becomes a real danger.

 A lot of our effort went into providing linear parsing times no matter what kind of crazy input MD4C parser is fed with.
 (And, if you encounter an input